 Myopia is indicated by blurriness when focusing on faraway objects.
 Eye fatigue, headaches, and the need to squint to improve vision are among the possible side effects.
 Myopic kids may have trouble reading the board or recognizing faces in a crowded classroom.

 While myopia has a genetic component, there are also lifestyle and environmental factors that can contribute to its development.
 By making some simple changes to your lifestyle and adopting good eye care habits, you can help reduce your risk of developing myopia:

-People who get plenty of fresh air and sunshine are less likely to develop myopia.
-Outdoor activities that require you to focus your attention far away, such as stargazing, can assist build up eye muscle strength and relieve the pressure of computer use on the eyes.
+People who get plenty of outdoor time and sunshine are less likely to develop myopia.
+Outdoor activities that require you to focus your attention far away, can assist build up eye muscle strength and relax your ciliary muscle to relieve the pressure of computer use on the eyes.
 Eating well and getting plenty of sleep can also promote healthy eye growth and lessen the likelihood of myopia.

 Healthy eye care habits:

 Adopting good eye care habits can also help to prevent myopia and promote overall eye health.
 This includes taking frequent breaks from near work, such as looking away from the computer screen every 20 minutes and focusing on an object in the distance.
 Proper lighting and ergonomics can also help to reduce eye strain and prevent myopia.
 Additionally, wearing protective eyewear when engaging in sports or other activities that could cause eye injury can help prevent myopia from trauma.